maxinedarvin/README.md/README.md

 Welcome to my GitHub profile!
 I'm a `BS Mathematics` graduate from the University of the Philippines Diliman with a passion for **Data Analytics** and **Actuarial Science**.
 I enjoy working on projects that serve efficient, data-based solutions for community problems.

 #### WORK EXPERIENCE
 * 💼 I currently work as an `Actuarial Valuation Analyst` for Willis Towers Watson Philippines.
-I manage employee data to develop fair and comprehensive actuarial funding valuations of pension plans offered by companies in Canada.
+I develop fair and comprehensive actuarial funding valuations of employee pension plans of companies in Canada.
 * 📊 I am currently the `External Affairs and Finance Committee Co-Director` of the UP Data Science Society.
 I primarily handle all of the organization's finances as well as take on leadership responsibilities for data science collaborations.

 #### RESEARCH EXPERIENCE